apecloud/kubeblocks.io/docs/product-intro.md

 ## 1. Exploding period of databases

 Databases are in an era of product explosion.
-Besides of the increasing number of database products, databases have tranformed and expanded in all aspects.
+Besides of the increasing number, databases have tranformed and expanded in all aspects.
 In such an era, we are ready to meet your requirements for more complex application scenarios, aiming to solving the technical and costs challenge you are faced with.

 ## 2. Open source and neutral